KennyAwesome/OnTheWayTo.Pro/README.md

 designed to function as the core program for an AI assisted voice recorder.

-Here is a recommended reading order by the auther to minimize confusion, but one may free to explore it on ones own order:
+Here is a recommended reading order by the auther to minimize confusion, but some may feel free enough to explore it on their own order:

 Volume 1:
 1. README.md